-This Easter art set up takes only a few minutes.
+This painting setup takes only a few minutes.

 The best part is after quick prep, my toddler and preschooler can take the lead.
 This simple Easter art project allows creativity to flourish from THEM, not ME.

-So often, we search Pinterest for ideas only to find ones that were created by the parent.
+So often, we search Pinterest for ideas only to find ones that the parent created.

 Let’s get this Easter project ready to go!